nityakari02/nityakariportfolio/README.md

 ### 3. Predictive Analysis of Diabetes in Pima Indian Females Using Diagnostic Measurements
 - **Description:** Conducted an in-depth predictive analysis on a dataset of Pima Indian females to determine the relationship between various health metrics and diabetes status.
 Applied logistic regression and other statistical techniques to analyze diagnostic measurements, uncovering valuable insights into the predictors of diabetes that can inform healthcare practices and early intervention strategies.
-- **Technologies:** R, tidyverse, caret, rms, factoextra, ggplot2
+- **Technologies:** R, RStudio, tidyverse, caret, rms, factoextra, ggplot2
 - **Repository:** [Predictive Analysis of Diabetes](https://github.com/nityakari02/predictiveanalysisdiabetes.git)

 ### 4. An Analysis of Physicochemical Factors in Red Portuguese 'Vinho Verde' Wine Quality
 - **Description:** Conducted an in-depth analysis of the physicochemical properties of red wine to predict its quality.
 Applied various statistical methods to analyze the relationship between wine properties and quality, uncovering valuable insights that can inform wine production and quality control processes.
-- **Technologies:** R, tidyverse, corrplot, psych, caret, glmnet, rms, factoextra, ggplot2, GGally
+- **Technologies:** R, RStudio, tidyverse, corrplot, psych, caret, glmnet, rms, factoextra, ggplot2, GGally
 - **Repository:** [Physicochemical Wine Quality](https://github.com/nityakari02/physicochemicalwinequality.git)

 ### 5. Utilizing Generative AI to Improve Health Literacy: Health Info GPT